alex-vladut/challenge-me/AppSync.md

 It's strange how Amplify works in regard to authentication.
 If I only create a Federated Identity Pool, then I can't access GraphQL resources as I'm getting an error "No user pool".
 I could also create a User Pool as select authentication with user pools, but then again I can't use federated identity (the same error) as I now get an error "No current user".
 What seems to work is to create a User Pool as well as select federated identity e.g. with Google, and then you have to set AWS_IAM authenticateion method in AppSync API as well as to change to the same value in aws-exports.js file.
 But still you won't be able to use both options: users logged in using a username/password created through User Pools and federated identity at the same time.
 I also had to modify the Cognito auth role to allow invoking GraphQL endpoints (currently it allows all, but there is a way to make it more granular).

+I think I don't like that much the mutations and resolvers generated out of the box by Amplify.
+First, it's exposing way too much - you could basically updated any field (maybe not all of them are actually modifiable).
+Second, it's missing the business logic, you need to check certain things before allowing something to change.
+But as a first step I think it's good enough.

+I'm now sure how much business logic should be added into a VTL resolvers?